Beee4life/acf-city-selector/README.md

 The plugin does NOT work properly yet in the following situations:
 * when multiple instances of the field are used in 1 group/on 1 post
+* in a flexible content block with select2 disabled

 It might have some twitches with taxonomies, but need some more testing.